 I would love to hear what you think- comment below with your favorite mental health app!

 Maybe you've been managing anxiety with iPhone apps for awhile now, and you're thinking it might be time to go deeper and make a counseling appointment.
-If you're in the Twin Cities and interested in counseling for teens and young adults, contact me by clicking the button below.
-It would be an honor to accompany you on your journey.
+Anxiety does not have to rule your life.
+Take the next step and schedule your first appointment today.